stackforge/fuel-docs/pages/install-guide/stop_reset.rst

       reboot all nodes, unlock all parameters and redeploy an environmtent from scratch to apply them again.

+**IMPORTANT NOTE:** at this moment deployment can't be interrupted during provisioning stage.
+This means, user can click "Stop deployment" while nodes are provisioning, but they will be rebooted back to bootstrap only when OS installation is complete.

 .. index:: Resetting an environment after deployment